 Paula Rabaey, Ph.D., is Associate Professor of Occupational Therapy at St. Catherine University in St. Paul, MN.
 She has 25+ years clinical experience in pediatric occupational therapy including early intervention and feeding, eating, and swallowing.
 She is a feeding technical expert for SPOON Foundation and has developed curriculum to train caregivers in orphanages around the world to safely feeding children with disabilities.
 She recently presented on pediatric feeding and assessment strategies in Tula, Russia in May 2019 and at the 2nd Annual OT conference in Morocco January 2020.
 Her dissertation focused on the meaning of mealtime for African American mothers and their young children living in under-resourced areas which was presented at the World Federation of Occupational Therapy Conference in South Africa in 2018.

-Financial Disclsoures: Associate Professor at St. Catherine University where she receives a salary; Receiving an honorarium from Feeding Matters for CE session at the 2021 International Pediatric Feeding Disorder Conference; Awarded a grant from the Feeding Matters small grants committee
+Financial Disclosures: Associate Professor at St. Catherine University where she receives a salary; is receiving an honorarium from Feeding Matters for CE session at the 2021 International Pediatric Feeding Disorder Conference; was awarded a grant from the Feeding Matters small grants committee.